thanseerka/thanseerka/README.md

 # 📫 Let's Work Together

-Have a backend project that needs to be **built, fixed, optimized or scaled?**
+Have a backend project that needs to be **built, fixed, optimized, or scaled?**

-Send me a short description of:
+Send me:

 * What you're building
 * Current technology stack